'Portlandia' Is Ending, And Portlanders Are OK With That

 Board member Nam Kennedy says visitors drawn by the show rarely turn into customers.
 "They'll stand outside or stand in our doorway and mock some of the things that we advertise in the space."

-Portland Monthly senior editor Fiona McCann says it often felt like people weren't able to differentiate between Portland and Portlandia, and locals grew tired of being made fun of.
+Portland Monthly Senior Editor Fiona McCann says it often felt like people weren't able to differentiate between Portland and Portlandia, and locals grew tired of being made fun of.
 "Pretty soon it started to feel to me like the same joke over and over again."

 That said, McCann and others are grateful for the laughs Portlandia did provide, even if they're also happy to see it come to an end.